 However, even though leveraging neuroscience to inform your marketing strategy is an ideal and exciting opportunity, the tactic still seems more suited for a time where Black Mirror storylines are a reality.

-To help you envision a world where neuromarketing is widespread, here are three practical ways brands can nail their marketing with the help of some neuroscience.
+To help you envision a world where neuromarketing is widespread, here are five practical ways brands can nail their marketing with the help of neuroscience.

-Brands could save millions of dollars on ads.
+Brands can save millions of dollars on ads.

 When Shane Snow, an author, journalist, and co-founder of Contently, first tried out the INBand to see what the neuromarketing fuss was all about, the CEO of Immersion Neuroscience, Dr. Paul Zak, played this advertisement for him: